nuscarrick/MetricsMonitor/README.md

     /* Layout & UI */

-    "MODULE_SEQUENCE": "1,2,0,3,4"   //  Set the module display and order: 0 - Audio + Equalizer / 1 - Audio + PILOT/MPX/RDS / 2 - Spectrum Analyzer / 3 - Audio + Signal Strength / 4 - Signal Analyzer.
+    "MODULE_SEQUENCE": "1,2,0,3,4",  //  Set the module display and order: 0 - Audio + Equalizer / 1 - Audio + PILOT/MPX/RDS / 2 - Spectrum Analyzer / 3 - Audio + Signal Strength / 4 - Signal Analyzer.
 Single values ​​or comma-separated values ​​can be entered: "0,4" or "4" etc. ("1,2,0,4" - default).
 	"CANVAS_SEQUENCE": "2,4",        //  Set the module display and order: 2 - PILOT/MPX/RDS + Spectrum Analyzer / 4 - Signal Strength + Signal Analyzer.
 Single values ​​or comma-separated values ​​can be entered: "2,4", "4,2", "4" or "2". ("2,4" - default).
 An empty field hides the MPX/Signal button.
-    "LockVolumeSlider": true         //  The locked volume control in the browser can be unlocked if needed, but this will affect the measured values ​​(default is true).
+    "LockVolumeSlider": true,        //  The locked volume control in the browser can be unlocked if needed, but this will affect the measured values ​​(default is true).
-	"EnableSpectrumOnLoad": false    //  Set to true for automatic startup activation for the Spectrum Graph plugin (default is false).
+	"EnableSpectrumOnLoad": false,   //  Set to true for automatic startup activation for the Spectrum Graph plugin (default is false).
+    "EnableAnalyzerAdminMode": false,//  Set to true to restricts analyzer/oscilloscope display to administrators (default ist false).

     /* Colors & Peaks */
     "MeterColorSafe": "rgb(0, 255, 0)";       // Change the color here for the safe range of the meter displays.
 The default is "rgb(0, 255, 0)".